vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 **To create the OTU_taxonomy file to use in downstream analysis (see Statistical analysis):**
 - Export it as ReadName_to_taxonPathKPCOFGS / ASSIGNED
 - Import it into excel and remove the columns with the percentage *No need in MEGAN6.21.10
-- The unknowns were giving problems.
-Edited the excel to get rid of them and replace them for the taxon known
+- Because the unknowns create problems, the excel spreadsheet needs to be edited to replace them with the taxon known
 - The ASVs not assigned have to be set as 'd_unassigned' because is not working otherwise
 - Generate the names with a semicolon ; separation
 - Create OTU_ID in the first column and the TaxonPath in the other one